HackYourFutureBelgium/home/curriculum/precourse.md

 We are a community of people who want to make the web a better place.

-We are a growing network, friendships, Sunday fun, a lot of learnings, hard times getting stuck in code, and satisfaction when you reach your goals.
+You can expect a growing network, friendships, Sunday fun, a lot of learnings, hard times getting stuck in code, and satisfaction when you reach your goals.

 Please read our [Student Guidebook](), which will help you become a great HackYourFuture Student.
 We expect you to know our [Core Values](../CORE-VALUES.md) and [Code of Conduct](../CODE-OF-CONDUCT.md), so we can make the web a better place together.